mrisher/smtp-sts/mta-sts.md

 SMTP STS policy, a sending MTA honoring SMTP STS MAY apply the result of a policy validation one of two ways:

-* report: In this mode, sending MTAs merely send a report to the designated report address indicating policy application failures.
+* `report`: In this mode, sending MTAs merely send a report to the designated report address indicating policy application failures.
 This can be done "offline", i.e. based on the MTA logs, and is thus a suitable low-risk option for MTAs who wish to enhance transparency of TLS tampering without making complicated changes to production mail-handling infrastructure.

-* enforce: In this mode, sending MTAs SHOULD treat STS policy failures, in which the policy action is "reject", as a mail delivery error, and SHOULD terminate the SMTP connection, not delivering any more mail to the recipient MTA.
+* `enforce`: In this mode, sending MTAs SHOULD treat STS policy failures, in which the policy action is "reject", as a mail delivery error, and SHOULD terminate the SMTP connection, not delivering any more mail to the recipient MTA.

-In "enforce" mode, however, sending MTAs MUST first check for a new authenticated policy before actually treating a message failure as fatal.
+In `enforce` mode, however, sending MTAs MUST first check for a new authenticated policy before actually treating a message failure as fatal.

 Thus the control flow for a sending MTA that does online policy application